Summer travel in Japan

 Not far away, in Kawazu, tourists come mainly for the hot springs and the lovely views they offer over the river or the sea.

 Heading inland, you can continue on to the Seven Cascades.
-Located in the center of the peninsula, the charming spa village of Shuzenji offers a timeless escape.
-Its temple in the heart of the town and its picturesque architecture immerse visitors in an apparent tranquillity.
-Stroll through Shuzenji's gardens and bamboo forest, visit historic temples, enjoy onsens and local crafts.
+Located in the center of the peninsula, the charming onsen village of Shuzenji offers a timeless escape.
+Its temple in the heart of the town and its picturesque architecture immerse visitors in an apparent tranquility.
+Stroll through Shuzenji's gardens and bamboo forest, visit historic temples, and enjoy onsens and local crafts.
 In summer, the Shuzenji fireworks display is a popular event!

 Around Mount Fuji

-Situated between Mount Fuji and the Izu Peninsula, the 5 Lakes tourist region offers a charming array of natural sites.
-Offering probably one of the finest views of Mount Fuji in the country, the lake-surrounded towns of Hakone, Fujigoko and Kawaguchiko are must-sees for walkers.
+Situated between Mount Fuji and the Izu Peninsula, the 5 Lakes Region offers a charming array of natural sites.
+Featuring one of the finest views of Mount Fuji in the country, the lake-surrounded towns of Hakone, Fujigoko, and Kawaguchiko are must-sees for walkers.
 With bike paths all around the lakes, hiking trails overlooking the valley, or boats floating peacefully, there are a myriad of ways to enjoy the region and admire Mount Fuji!

 Also read: Views of Mount Fuji: 5 places to see it best